-13.1 PNEUMATICS CONTROLS
+13.1 PNEUMATICS CONTROLS (Not Available on 1200 RB)

 To insert a pneumatic control into a row, highlight a program line and press the INSERT key.
 The INSERT DATA prompt will appear:

 Highlight the AIR [Z] selection and press the INSERT key.
 With the Air [Z] component highlighted within the program line, press the ENTER key to configure the pneumatic probe: